Follow the link below for the Archdiocese of St. Louis Mandates And Directives related to Covid 19

 -- We will continue to live stream our 8:00 am daily Mass and 9:00 am Sunday Mass, so that those unable to attend in person may maintain a spiritual connection with our parish.

-- The Cry Room will not be available during this pandemic.
+- The Cry Room is now be available for use during Mass.

 - Hand sanitizer will be made available throughout the church, whenever possible.

-- Families are to maintain six-foot distancing between their family and other families or individuals throughout the celebration of Mass.
+- IF not fully vaccinated, families are to maintain six-foot distancing between their family and other families or individuals throughout the celebration of Mass.

--- Seating is to be arranged such that six feet of distance can be maintained between members of one household and members of another.
+-- Seating is arranged such that six feet of distance can be maintained between members of one household and members of another.

 -- One pew will be left vacant in between congregants such that six feet of distance can be maintained in all directions.

-- Offertory processions are suspended as well as the sign of peace.
-Stationary offertory baskets will be used for donations from the assembly.
+- Stationary offertory baskets will be used for donations from the assembly.
 These baskets will be located at the communion stations.
 Please place your offering in the basket at the time you come for communion.

 - For the distribution of communion, ushers or other volunteers will ensure six-foot distancing in the communion line.
 Floor markings shall be placed six feet apart in the aisles in which the congregation approaches the sanctuary for communion to facilitate proper social distancing.